bshugg/eleanor_year_one/README.md

-This project will attempt visualize the data of Eleanor Fern Watssman's first year in an aesthetically pleasing manner.
+This project will attempt visualize the data of Eleanor Fearn Watssman's first year in an aesthetically pleasing manner.